Innovix-Matrix-Systems/ims-nest-api-starter/README.md

 ## About this project

 `ims-nest-api-starter` is a backend API starter template using [NestJS](https://nestjs.com/) and [MikroORM](https://mikro-orm.io/) designed for scalable applications.
 This starter includes authentication, authorization, user management, role management, and role/permission-based access.
+Additionally, with the added security layer of XSECURITY, your APIs are safeguarded against unauthorized access, ensuring enhanced protection for your system.

 ## Getting Started Guide Without Docker